Fleckism/SecurityPlus/SecurityPlus/14A Indicators of Application Attacks.md

 In this lesson, you will:

--   Analyze indicators of application attacks.
+-   analyze #Ops indicators of application attacks.
--   Analyze indicators of web application attacks.
+-   analyze #Ops indicators of web application attacks.
 -   Summarize secure coding practices.
 -   Implement secure script environments.
 -   Summarize deployment and automation concepts.
 # EXAM OBJECTIVES COVERED

-1.3 Given a scenario, analyze potential indicators associated with application attacks
+1.3 Given a scenario, analyze #Ops potential indicators associated with application attacks

 Attacks against desktop and server applications allow [[threat actor]]s to run arbitrary code on trusted hosts, allowing them to gain a foothold on the network or move laterally within it.
 With sufficient privileges and access, an attacker can quickly move to compromising data assets or causing denial of service against critical servers.
 Not all of these attacks will be detected automatically, so as a security professional, you must be able to identify indicators of arbitrary code execution and privilege escalation from your host monitoring and logging systems.
 # APPLICATION ATTACKS